fishvice/tcrenv2016/README.md

 This space will host the nitty gritty part of the upcoming ICES training course in R.

 * Information on registration can be found on the [ICES webpages](http://ices.dk/news-and-events/Training/Pages/R-environment.aspx)
 * The introctuction to the course was provided as [“ICES news”](http://ices.dk/news-and-events/news-archive/news/Pages/Learning-the-language-of-R.aspx)

+Upfront and in the spirit of the course we would like to emphasise that the source code for the text you are now reading can be found on this webspace as [README.Rmd](https://raw.githubusercontent.com/fishvice/tcrenv2016/master/README.Rmd).
+If you have [RStudio](https://www.rstudio.com) already installed on your computer and some minimal experience in using it you should be able to regenerate this whole document on your local computer using the referred file.
+If you can not, do not hesitate to send an email to einar.hjorleifsson@gmail.com

 ## Dates and venues
 ___